CivicVision/geospatial-data-visualization-with-d3/content/mapbox-d3/_index.md

 {{< / highlight >}}
 [Open in CodeSandbox](https://codesandbox.io/s/github/milafrerichs/mapping_examples/tree/master/d3/simple-map)

+<div class="rm-area-middle-content"></div>

 # Amount of Code
 The first difference you see is that the code for mapbox is almost twice as long as the d3 code.
 Which is a bit suprising.
 But the reason is that the styling takes a lot of effort and is formatted in a readable way.

 ### Winner: D3

 # Ease of Setup
 Both are relatively easy to setup.
 You either download their code and integrate it.
 Or use a CDN like I did on this page.
-With mapbox you need to include the stylesheet as well to make sure the navigation elements are visible.

 ## Mapbox setup:
+You need to include the javascript code and the CSS for mapbox.
+You need to include the stylesheet to make sure the navigation elements are visible.
+Furthermore, you need to signup at mapbox.com to get an API token to use it.
+But that is free, just your email as payment.

 {{< highlight html "linenos=table,linenostart=1" >}}
 <script src="https://unpkg.com/mapbox-gl@0.49.0" type="text/javascript"></script>